Advertiser Disclosure

 Bottom Line:

-Google Fi doesn’t offer a military discount, but it will allow you to use your phone abroad for up to 9 months at no extra charge.
+Google Fi doesn’t offer a military discount, but it allows you to use your phone abroad for up to 9 months at no extra charge if you reverify your military service and overseas assignment.

 3. Verizon